patka00/documentation/for-developers/confidential-computing/intel-sgx-technology.md

 ### SCONE Framework

 Kernel services and system calls are not available from an Intel® SGX enclave as the OS is not a part of the trusted computing base \(TCB\) in Intel® SGX.
-This is often severely limiting as your application will not be able to use sockets or the file system directly from code running inside the enclave.
-One solution to get around this and reduce the burden of porting your application to Intel® SGX is to rely on [SCONE](https://scontain.com/).
+This can be severely limiting as your application will not be able to use sockets or the file system directly from code running inside the enclave.
+One solution to get around this and reduce the burden of porting your application to Intel® SGX is to use [SCONE](https://scontain.com/).

 At a high level SCONE provides a C standard library interface to container processes.
 System calls are executed outside of the enclave, but they are shielded by transparently encrypting/decrypting application data: files stored outside of the enclave are therefore encrypted, and network communication is protected by transport layer security \(TLS\).
 With SCONE you can make your application compatible with Intel® SGX without modifying the source code.
 You need just to prepare your application's docker image based on on of the [curated list](https://sconedocs.github.io/SCONE_Curated_Images/) of images provided by SCONE.

 ### Terminology

-#### MrEnclave: \(TLDR; It is the id of an enclave\)
+#### MrEnclave: \(In short; It is the id of an enclave\)

 The [MrEnclave](https://sconedocs.github.io/MrEnclave/) is a hash value that identifies every enclave.
 It is obtained from the content of memory pages and access rights.
 After you build your SCONE app, you will get its fingerprint, the MrEnclave is the last part of that fingerprint.